hertzmann/hertzmann.github.io/_posts/2023-12-11-art-worlds.md

 Hence, by Contemporary Art standards, most generative art is _not art_, most "AI" art is _not art_.
 And, obviously, professional illustration, painting, and design are _not art_.

-Membership in a community can also play a role in who learns the rules of the game and gets acceptance.
+**Membership in a community** plays a key role in who learns the rules of the game and gets acceptance.

 Refik Anadol is an outsider to the Contemporary Art World, e.g., he came from a media arts arts school, not a prestigious contemporary art school.
 When I visited his studio in 2019, he described the movie "Blade Runner" as his primary artistic inspiration, with its notion of robots "dreaming."
 His slide presentation and animations used flickery, science-fictiony text dashboards, as now appear in "Unsupervised."
 He described his work in  sci-fi talk of robots dreaming.
 So he has neither the background, the subject matter, nor the _language_ of the Contemporary Art World.
 He doesn't talk like them, he doesn't come from their background, he doesn't talk about the things they care about.
 And, [when he responded to Saltz' criticism](https://news.artnet.com/news/refik-anadol-vs-jerry-saltz-2400275), he argued that Saltz needs to better understand the "AI" art medium.